ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 **Step 2:** Press and hold the Recovery button on the development board.
 Then, while holding it, short press the Reset button to trigger a system reboot;

-**Step 3:** Release the Recovery button approximately 2 seconds after the system reboots.
-At this point, the host computer should display a prompt indicating “Loader Device Found,” confirming that the board has successfully entered Loader mode for firmware flashing;
+**Step 3:** After the system reboots, when the RKDevTool displays the 'Loader Device Found' prompt, release the Recovery button.
+This indicates that the board has successfully entered Loader mode for firmware flashing.

 **Step 4:** Copy the compiled userdata.img image file to the local directory on the host computer where it is to be flashed, and prepare to flash the device.